ElectronSutra/venture/pages/1-the-realm/1-5-history/1-5-1-the-shogunate-period.md

 allodial-states demanding higher and higher tribute in exchange for the jade they produced.

-Modern scholars point to the wars of the fifth and sixth centuries as concrete proof that the Shogunate had strayed from its true path and become decadent and arrogant just like the Anathema before them.
+Modern scholars point to the wars of the Vth and VIth centuries as concrete proof that the Shogunate had strayed from its true path and become decadent and arrogant just like the Anathema before them.
 The internecine strife of the period is generally regarded as the source of the karmic retribution of the